zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/developer/dapr/dapr_statestore/_index.md

     > **NOTE: The Dapr control plane will automatically inject the Dapr sidecar to the Pod, as the "dapr.io/enabled: true" annotation is added to the Node App deployment.**

-- Now that the Node.js and Python applications are deployed, show messages and API call come through.
+- Now that the Node.js and Python applications are deployed, review messages and API call come through.

     ```shell
     kubectl logs --selector=app=node -c node --tail=-1